 When my brother died unexpectedly of an accidental heroin overdose in 2019, I followed a strong intuitive call to move home to the land I grew up on in Cornwall, UK.
 Fuelled with a fresh desire to prevent deaths from drug use, my partner and I built a therapeutic space in the family-owned woods in memory of my brother, which will be the immersive setting for Wild Refuge.
 Through the process of building these foundations, we have tried to energetically imbue the space with care, inclusivity, and beauty.

-Just before this grant funding opened, I was introduced somewhat synchronistically to Dr Paula Pearson, a local, holistically-minded clinical psychologist and yoga teacher who also lost a brother to heroin many years ago.
+Just before this grant funding opened, I was introduced somewhat synchronistically to Dr Paula Pearson, a local, holistically-minded clinical psychologist and yoga teacher.
 Together we have designed a coherent arc to the sessions, underpinned by the movement between expansion and containment in the healing journey.
 In expansion, we honour the need for transpersonal exploration, a connection to the Divine and expanded ways of knowing and being.
 We also acknowledge the potential of becoming lost in and addicted to this expansiveness.
 In containment, we honour the need for safe embodiment, self-connection and a secure base.
 This too carries potential pitfalls of isolation, separation and feeling trapped.

 Within the context of trauma and addiction, exploring healthy, safe and ethical ways of connecting to and moving between expansion and containment is key, and will be facilitated through working with natural spaces, both open and contained, natural building, foraging, fire making, environmental arts therapies as well as embodied and creative narrative work.
 Trauma informed mindfulness and yoga practice will also be woven through the sessions.
 Finally, the alchemical experience of pizza making with our earthen oven will provide nourishment and connection to the land.